JJWallis/rsvp-app/README.md

 }
 ```

-I was further proud of my ability to chain together multiple different types of selectors, to be dynamic and yet specific in my styling of the text inputs inside each card.
-In the future, it might be better to use descendant class selectors versus type selectors for greater specificity, but for a small project like this the outcome was as desired.
+I was further proud of my ability to chain together multiple different types of CSS selectors to be dynamic and yet specific in the styling of each text input inside the cards.
+It may be better to use descendant class selectors as opposed to type selectors for greater specificity, but for a small project like this the outcome was as desired.

 ```js
 const name = txtInput.value.replace(/\s/g, '-')
 ```

-While still on the topic of the respondee's name, I was able to use a regular expression to dynamically create an id for each new respondee, that replaced all whitespace within the user's input with a '-' to match HTML naming conventions.
+I was able to use a regular expression to dynamically create an id for each new respondee, replacing all whitespace within the user's input with a '-' to match HTML naming conventions.

 ```js
  const functions = {